Contents

 Your recommendations are important!
 It's hard for the Nominating Committee to do its work without your input, and the synod is healthier when it has input from across the synod.
 Sadly, there have been years in which the Nominating Committee has received no recommendations during the public input phase for some offices.
 When this happens, the Nominating Committee has to generate potential nominees from scratch—problematic to say the least, assuming we want the church to be a participatory democracy in its polity.

-The standard "Nomination Public Input Form" (what we have called, in the past, a nominations form), is accessible from this page.
+The standard "Nomination Public Input Form" is accessible from this page.
 Please think about folks who would do a good job in any of the positions to be elected and nominate them.
 You may nominate yourself.
 Some special instructions on completing the form are to be found toward the bottom of this page.

-The list of positions to be elected was posted 28 January 2025, and the online input form was active on that date, notice of this information being publicized with a posting on the web (here), an announcement and direction to this page via the Synod Facebook page, The Bishop's Roadshow, and emails to clergy (with instruction to disseminate to their respective congregation councils), leadership of vacant congregations, and conference deans on the same day.
-The public input phase is now open.
-Conferences, congregation councils, and voting members were invited to submit recommendations to the Nominating Committee during this public input phase that closed 2 March 2025.
+The list of positions to be elected was officially posted on 5 February 2026, and the online input form went active at posting, notice of this information being publicized with a posting on the web (here), an announcement and direction to this page via the Synod Facebook page, The Bishop's Roadshow, and emails to clergy (with instruction to disseminate to their respective congregation councils), leadership of vacant congregations, and conference deans on the same day.
+Conferences, congregation councils, and voting members will be invited to submit recommendations to the Nominating Committee during this public input phase that closes 7 March 2026.

-Congregations are invited to assist in publicizing the positions to be elected directions for submitting recommendations to the Nominating Committee.
+Congregations are invited to assist in publicizing the positions to be elected and the directions for submitting recommendations to the Nominating Committee.
 This webpage may be shared.
-Additionally, a copy ready bulletin insert is provided (at right).

 To Be Elected